 Bethel Winter House 2016

-The Bethel Winter House Project is in its third year of operation.
+The Bethel Winter House Project is in its fifth year of operation.
 We are raising money to fund the operation of our winter homeless shelter in Bethel Alaska.
-Partnering with the Lion's Club and the Salvation Army, our goal is to eliminate fatalities caused by exposure during the cold winter months.
+Partnering with the Lion's Club, our goal is to eliminate fatalities caused by exposure during the cold winter months.
 With grant opportunities drying up, it is only through support from the community that we will be able to continue to operate.
 Before we opened, there were many exposure related deaths.
 We have been able to drastically reduce that number.
 Please help us to continue to provide a warm safe place for our people who have no other options.
 Quyana!